ashwch/precommit-vet-lint/README.md

 ### Usage
 ---

 Copy the contents of pre-commit file included with this repo in your `.git/hooks/pre-commit` file.
-Make sure the file as executable permissions.
+Make sure the file has executable permissions.

 ### Example